prasad01dalavi/sql-cheat-sheet/README.md

   subject varchar(20)
   );

+# Few Constraints
+name varchar(20) not null,                                          # Declare not to be null subject varchar(20) unique,                                         # Unique field (can not have duplicate entry)
+# Note: Primary Key is by default not null and unique

+name varchar(20) default 'not decided',                             # Declare a default value for name field student_id int primary key auto_increment                           # Make the field as primary and auto incremental

-describe student;                                                   # Get the details of student table
+describe student;                                                   # Get the schema details of student table

 alter table student add gpa decimal(3,2);                           # Modify table schema (3 is precision, 2 is scale)
 Note: decimal(3.2) ==> -9.99 to 9.99